HeadBangZ/PersonalHub/README.md

-# PersonalHub
+# ProjectHub
-The PersonalHub is an API application for a personal management application designed to handle general projects.
+The ProjectHub is an API application for a personal management application designed to handle general projects.

 ## Project Structure
 The structure of the application